wp-plugins/awesome-filterable-portfolio/readme.txt

 * Turkish (Thanks to <a href="http://ahmetkolcu.org/">Ahmet Kolcu</a>)
 * Polish  (Thanks to <a href="http://michalsmolinski.pl/">Michal Smolinski</a>)

-Please feel free to contact me if you have a better translation or to contribute by adding a new language.
+Please feel free to <a href="http://brinidesigner.com/?utm_source=AFP&utm_medium=AFP&utm_campaign=AFP">contact me</a> if you have a better translation or to contribute by adding a new language.

 == Installation ==